TolikPylypchuk/Matchmaker/docs/articles/migration.md

 If you need to migrate from older versions, first migrate to version 1.2.0.
 You can do that just by reading the changelog, because previous versions contained much fewer changes and it's much simpler to migrate.

-In order to migrate from version 2.0.0 to version 2.1.0 action is required only if you implemented the `IPattern<TInput, TMatchResult>` interface (which wasn't recommended).
+In order to migrate from version 2.0.0 to version 2.1.0, action is required only if you implemented the `IPattern<TInput, TMatchResult>` interface (which wasn't recommended).
 The less generic `IPattern<TInput>` interface was removed, so you should remove its `Match` method.
 That's it.

 No changes are required to migrate from version 2.1.0 to 3.1.0.
-Version 3.0.0 removed support for .NET Standard 2.0, but version 3.1.0 added it back, effectively undoing the only breaking change of 3.0.0.
+Version 3.0.0 removed support for .NET Standard 2.0, but version 3.1.0 added it back, effectively undoing its only breaking change.

 ## General